thiagosalvatore/node-banking-api/README.md

 - run `docker-compose up` in the root folder of the project
 - the project will be running with live reload enabled and it will be exposed on port 3000.
 - If you don't want to use docker, you can simply start the mongo container by running `docker-compose up mongo` and then run `yarn start:dev` from your local folder.

+### Running tests
+The tests are using an in-memory MongoDB, so you don't need to run any container or mongo in order to run the tests locally.
+All you need to do is `yarn test`.

 ### Assumptions and missing items